Cátedras de Geoinformática y Ciencia SIG

 Se pueden descubrir online servicios selectos (por ejemplo OpenRouteSevice.org

-Novedades actuales se pueden encontrar en giscienceblog.uni-hd.de (también en RSS-Feed).
+Novedades actuales se pueden encontrar en giscienceblog.uni-heidelberg.de (también en RSS-Feed).
 También estamos en Facebook and Twitter.

 In Memoriam Peter Meusburger